reflectoring/reflectoring.github.io/_posts/2020-06-10-connect-kafka-spring-kafka.md

 }
 ```

-To use this annotation we should add `@EnableKafka` annotation on one of our `@Configuration` class and it requires a listener container factory, which we have configured in `KafkaConsumerConfig.java`.
+To use this annotation we should add the `@EnableKafka` annotation on one of our `@Configuration` classes and have configured a listener container factory as we have done in `KafkaConsumerConfig.java`.

-We can create a listener bean by annotating a method with `@KafkaListener` annotation and the created bean will be wrapped in `MessagingMessageListenerAdapter`.
-We can also specify multiple topics for a single listener using topics attribute as shown above.
+The method annotated with `@KafkaListener` will be wrapped in `MessagingMessageListenerAdapter`.
+We can also specify multiple topics for a single listener using the `topics` attribute as shown above.

 ### Using `@KafkaHandler` for Class Level